 Trying to “prep” you for what it might be like to apply for a life insurance policy after you have been diagnosed with Pulmonary Infarction… that’s it!
-Which brings us to our next topic which is…
+This brings us to our next topic, which is…

 What kind of information will the insurance companies ask me or be interested in?

 Common questions you’ll likely be asked may include: